stefan-jansen/machine-learning-for-trading/10_bayesian_machine_learning/README.md

 - Probabilistic programming with PyMC3
 - Defining and training machine learning models using PyMC3
 - How to run state-of-the-art sampling methods to conduct approximate inference
-- Bayesian ML applications to compute dynamic Sharpe ratios, dynamic pairs trading hedge ratios, and estimate stochastic volatility
+- Bayesian ML applications to compute Sharpe ratios, dynamic pairs trading hedge ratios, and estimate stochastic volatility

 ## How Bayesian Machine Learning Works